danobi/dxuuu.xyz/src/libbpf-rs.md

 places the skeleton into a `rust_library()` target.
 The name of the `rust_library()` target is the name you specify to `rust_bpf_library()`.

 Then in `main.rs`, use `mybpfprog` as you would any other Rust library.
+Note that in fbcode you need not worry about `cargo libbpf`'s imposed filesystem structure.

 ### Conclusion